chemicalweaponsresearch/website/website/content/thermal_fogger/deployments/_index.md

 New Year's Eve 1975 was apparently quite raucous in Florida, as many cities experienced celebrations that got out-of-hand enough to elicit police use of force (UPI 1976).
 In Ft.
 Lauderdale, revelers pulled down at traffic light and police deployed multiple foggers on a crowd of 2,500 on the beach (UPI 1976).

-{{< figure src="ft_lauderdale_1975_12_31.png" alt="Police walking towards the camera person down a street, carrying two pepper foggers and other weapons." caption="Police carrying pepper foggers towards a crowd in the street, Ft Lauderdale, FL 12/31/1975; UPI Photo" width="500px">}}
+{{< figure src="ft_lauderdale_1975_12_31.png" alt="B/W image: Two people in foreground wearing helmets and face shields with gas masks and uniforms with short sleeves walking towards the camera, carrying boxy looking tools with nozzles pointing forward, with both hands.
+Person behind, also in short sleeve uniform, helmet, and gas mask carrying slim sabre or rod across the body.
+Behind these people seem to be more people but there are no clear details." caption="Police carrying pepper foggers towards a crowd in the street, Ft Lauderdale, FL 12/31/1975; UPI Photo" width="500px">}}

 The mayhem was noteworthy enough to garner publication in the Berkeley Gazette (Berkeley, California) as well as the Tampa Tribune (Tampa, Florida) (UPI 1976).